justinethier/cyclone/docs/Garbage-Collector.md

 - Gray - Objects marked by the collector that may still have child objects that must be marked.
 - Black - Objects marked by the collector whose immediate child objects have also been marked.

+Only objects marked as white, gray, and black participate in major collections:

-White is also referred to as the clear color and black as the mark color.
-Gray is never explicitly assigned to an object.
+- White is also referred to as the clear color and black as the mark color.
+- Gray is never explicitly assigned to an object.
 Instead, objects are grayed by being added to lists of gray objects awaiting marking.
 This improves performance by avoiding repeated passes over the heap to search for gray objects.
+- Black objects survive the collection cycle.

+## Handshakes

+Instead of "stopping the world" and pausing all threads, when the collector needs to coordinate with the mutators it performs a handshake.

 Each of the mutator threads, and the collector itself, has a status variable: